torvalds/linux/Documentation/networking/gtp.rst

 between +the 3GPP packet domain (PDN) based on GTP-U tunnel and IP based networks.

-There is no provision in any of the 3GPP documents that limits the number of Gi/SGi interfaces implemented by a GGSN/P-GW.
+There is anal provision in any of the 3GPP documents that limits the number of Gi/SGi interfaces implemented by a GGSN/P-GW.

 [3GPP TS 29.061] Section 11.3 makes it clear that the selection of a